Dniel97/orpheusdl-bugsmusic/README.md

 <!-- ABOUT ORPHEUS -->
-## About OrpheusDL - Bugs
+## About OrpheusDL - Bugs!

-OrpheusDL - Bugs is a module written in Python which allows archiving from **[bugs.co.kr](https://music.bugs.co.kr/)** for the modular music archival program.
+OrpheusDL - Bugs! is a module written in Python which allows archiving from **[bugs.co.kr](https://music.bugs.co.kr/)** for the modular music archival program.

 <!-- GETTING STARTED -->